 One of the projects funded was the Chief Seattle Club’s Native Works Program, supporting an expansion to launch a new urban farm in Tukwila, connecting vulnerable urban natives to traditional plant cultivation.

 “King County needs Indigenous hands in Indigenous lands to heal relationships between the people who live here and the land,” said Lacey Stevenson Warrior, Chief Seattle Club Native Works Manager.
-“The South King County Fund will ensure that Chief Seattle Club is able to provide these necessary healing spaces for our Native relatives, plant and human alike, as well as giving our vulnerable community members access to economic opportunities."
+“The South King County Community Impact Fund will ensure that Chief Seattle Club is able to provide these necessary healing spaces for our Native relatives, plant and human alike, as well as giving our vulnerable community members access to economic opportunities."

 The Port will also continue its support for anti-human trafficking through a grant with Businesses Ending Slavery and Trafficking (BEST) through its Safe Jobs Collaborative.